-The FASFA Divide: Getting More Low-Income Students to Apply for Aid
+The FAFSA Divide: Getting More Low-Income Students to Apply for Aid

 Almost 20 percent of students with family incomes low enough to qualify for a Pell Grant never even apply.
 And many more students who qualify for other types of financial aid are missing out, too, having never submitted their Free Application for Federal Student Aid.
 According to our analysis of new data from the U.S. Department of Education, students in high-poverty districts — those with the greatest need — are submitting the FAFSA at lower rates than their peers in wealthier districts — who are more likely to go to college, regardless of financial aid.